You tell me there's no war going on against the private sector.

 Fill-in host Chris Matthews.

-What is with all these fill-in hosts at MSNBC?
+What is with all these fill-in hosts?

-Anyway, the fill-in host is uh Chris Matthews talking with Mother Jones magazine Washington Bureau Chief David Korn and Bloomberg View columnist Jonathan Alder about Obama's uh speech and David Korn says the real issue going to be credibility here.
+The fill-in host is Chris Matthews talking with Mother Jones Magazine Washington Bureau Chief David Korn and Bloomberg View columnist Jonathan Alder about Obama's speech.

 What is this?